yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-optimistic-locking.markdown

 ![optimistick_lock2.jpg](/attachment_files/optimistick_lock2.jpg)
 {% endindent %}

-## Step 5 -- Update Failure
+#### Step 5 -- Update Failure

 If you use optimistic locking and your update operation fails, an `Exception` is thrown.
 This exception is thrown when you try to write an object whose version ID value does not match the version of the existing object within the space - i.e. you are not using the latest version of the object.
 You can either roll back or refresh the failed object and try updating it again.
 This means you should repeat steps 3 and 4 - read the latest committed object from the space, back to the client side and perform the update again.
 For a fast refresh, you may re-read the object using `ReadByID` method.
 Make sure you also provide the `SpaceRouting` value.

-## Step 6 -- Commit or Rollback Changes
+#### Step 6 -- Commit or Rollback Changes

 At any time, you can commit or rollback the transaction.
 If you are using Spring automatic transaction demarcation, the commit is called implicitly once the method that started the transaction is completed.
 By following the above procedure, you get a shorter locking duration, that improves performance and concurrency of access among multiple users to the space object.
-The object version ID validation that is performed on `update`, `take`, and `updateMultiple` requests, keeps the data within the space consistent.
+The object version ID validation that is performed on Write, Take, and WriteMultiple requests, keeps the data within the space consistent.

-{% endtoczone %}
+{%comment%}

 # Examples